Skip to content

 Due date

-The due date is the date, when the invoice receiver should do the payment for this voucher latest.
+The due date is the date, when the invoice receiver should do the payment for this invoice at the latest.
 The date is determined by the invoice date and its setting (debtor/creditor role of the partner or general default).
-The due date can be printed on the accounts receivable to inform the invoice receiver when to pay the voucher.
+The due date can be printed on the accounts receivable to inform the invoice receiver when to pay the invoice.

 Booking date